gridlang/grid/docs/src/variables.md

 # Variables

 Variables are handles to data of a type.

-They are declared using the following syntax:
+### syntax:

 ```go
 name, name = expression